SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 ![Open BAS Trial](img/setup0010.png)

-Should you have issues opening SAP Business Application Studio (for example when you have had the account for a long time), then check the steps in [this tutorial - Set Up SAP Business Application Studio for Development](https://developers.sap.com/tutorials/appstudio-onboarding.html)
+Should you have issues opening SAP Business Application Studio (for example, when you have had the account for a long time), then check the steps in [this tutorial - Set Up SAP Business Application Studio for Development](https://developers.sap.com/tutorials/appstudio-onboarding.html)

 ## [3/10] Create a new Dev Space for CodeJam exercises

 Go to your instance of SAP Business Application Studio (further referred to as "BAS").

-For this SAP CodeJam exercise create a new Dev Space called `CodeJamHANAML` of a kind **Basic** with an additional extension **Python Tools** in BAS:
+For this SAP CodeJam exercise, create a new Dev Space called `CodeJamHANAML` of a kind **Basic** with an additional extension **Python Tools** in BAS:

 |Screen element|Value|
 |-|-|